tkgregory/gradle-project-order-plugin/README.md

-A plugin to control ordering of task execution between projects.
+A Gradle plugin to control ordering of task execution between projects.

 ## What problem does this plugin solve?